raviprakashgiri/Distributed-Service-using-GRPC/README.md

 `git status`

 The files in conflict are the ones that are "Not staged for commit".
 Open these files using your favourite editor and look for lines containing `<<<<` and `>>>>`.
-Resolve conflicts as seems best (ask a TA if you are confused!) and then save the file.
+Resolve conflicts as seems best and then save the file.
 Once you have resolved all conflicts, stage the files that were in conflict:

 `git add -A .`